-Number of Drug Overdose Deaths by County of Residence, Kentucky, 2017
+Number of Drug Overdose Deaths by County of Residence, Kentucky, 2018

-Source: Kentucky Injury Prevention and Research Center, as published in the 2017 Overdose Fatality Report by the Kentucky Office of Drug Control Policy
+Source: Kentucky Injury Prevention and Research Center, as published in the 2018 Overdose Fatality Report by the Kentucky Office of Drug Control Policy

+Currently, drug overdose data for the 50 states is only available for 2017.
 The following map shows that Kentucky's drug overdose death rate of 37.2 per 100,000 people in 2017 was the fourth highest among the 50 states.